 Retainage of Five Percent

-The City will retain amounts from progress payments so that the total value of all amounts retained will not exceed 5 percent of the value of completed work. /f the contract work is 50 percent completed and the work is progressing satisfactorily, the retainage may be reduced on the remaining progress payments.
-Any reduction or elimination of retainage shall be allowed only upon written application of the contractor, which application shall include written approval of the contractor's surety; except that when the contract work is 97-1/2 percent completed, the City may without application by the contractor, reduce the retained amount to 100 percent of the value of the contract work remaining to be done. /f retainage has been reduced or eliminated, the City reserves the right in protecting its interests to reinstate at any time retainage from further progress payments.
+The City will retain amounts from progress payments so that the total value of all amounts retained will not exceed 5 percent of the value of completed work.
+If the contract work is 50 percent completed and the work is progressing satisfactorily, the retainage may be reduced on the remaining progress payments.
+Any reduction or elimination of retainage shall be allowed only upon written application of the contractor, which application shall include written approval of the contractor's surety; except that when the contract work is 97-1/2 percent completed, the City may without application by the contractor, reduce the retained amount to 100 percent of the value of the contract work remaining to be done.
+If retainage has been reduced or eliminated, the City reserves the right in protecting its interests to reinstate at any time retainage from further progress payments.

 Alternatives to Cash Retainage